planck-repl/planck/site/src/ides.md

 (tubular.core/connect 7777)
 ```

 This will piggyback a Socket REPL session in the Cursive Clojure REPL, and you will see the `cljs.user=>` prompt from Planck.
 Use the pulldown to switch Cursive's REPL type fro `clj` to `cljs`, and you should be good to go.
-In particular you can use Cursive's REPL menu option to load files into Planck, sync namespaces, and send forms to the Plank REPL.
+In particular you can use Cursive's REPL menu option to load files into Planck, sync namespaces, and send forms to the Planck REPL.